technis-hq/keycloak-firebase-scrypt/README.md

 ## Importing users and hashing parameters:

-Use the [Firebase to Keycloak export/import tool](https://github.com/SmartMoveSystems/firebase-keycloak-importer) to get users from Firebase into Keycloak.
+Use the [Firebase to Keycloak export/import tool](https://github.com/SmartMoveSystems/firebase-keycloak-importer) to get users and hash parameters from Firebase into Keycloak.

+## Multiple Firebase projects

+Importing users from multiple Firebase projects with different hash parameters is supported.
+All new users created after user import will have their passwords hashed using the hash parameters defined as the [default](https://github.com/SmartMoveSystems/firebase-keycloak-importer#usage).
+If no hash parameter set is defined as the default, new users' passwords will be hashed using Scrypt only, as opposed to the custom [firebase-scrypt-java](https://github.com/SmartMoveSystems/firebase-scrypt-java) implementation.